abhimore1234/Get-pass-managment-system/README.md

 - 📝 Debug logs help trace errors effectively.

 ## 🚀 How to Run
-1️⃣ Install all required dependencies
+1️⃣ Install all required dependencies<br>
-2️⃣ Generate the QR code from Excel
+2️⃣ Generate the QR code from Excel<br>
 3️⃣ Run the system to scan attendance automatically

 ## 🔍 Example Use Cases